Montaillou (book): Historiography

 Emmanuel Le Roy Ladurie is most associated with the Annales School in French historiography, and in the English-speaking world he is one of the best-known Annales historians.
-Montaillou has been described as a work of history from below.
-It has been described as a landmark in the genre of history from below.
+Montaillou has been described as a work of history from below and as a landmark in this genre.
 In its use of records of interrogations as its primary source, it has also been seen as having links with oral history.
+It was also influenced by the work of Claude Lévi-Strauss, the pioneer of structural anthropology.

 The book is unusual for its use of a single source, the inquisition register, for so much of the work.
 It has been considered a precursor to microhistory.

 Reception

 Montaillou was much more successful than either Ladurie or his publishers had anticipated, selling more than 250,000 copies and being translated into multiple languages.
 It received praise from professional historians and the general public alike.
 When the book was published, it was widely described as a masterpiece of social history.

 Reviewers considered that Montaillou was "by far one of the finest historical works of the decade", and one of the most remarkable works of French history ever.

 However, despite its influence, Ladurie's history has been criticised by many reviewers.
 Ladurie's use of the Fournier Register has been challenged as being insufficiently critical.
-Reviewers such as Cynthia Hay have written about the challenges of using oral evidence, especially oral evidence given many years after the event in question, as a source, despite Ladurie's rejection of the idea that the evidence might not be reliable.
+Reviewer Cynthia Hay has written about the challenges of using oral evidence, especially oral evidence given many years after the event in question, as a source, despite Ladurie's rejection of the idea that the evidence might not be reliable.
+Pieter Lagrou argues that "what [the Fournier Register] revealed was trauma and survival strategies when facing persecution, not the longue durée of the peasant mentality."
 David Herlihy has also criticised the translations of the Register given in Montaillou, which he said were often paraphrased, sometimes misleadingly, rather than direct translations.
+Susan Stuard criticises Ladurie's treatment of women in Montaillou, accusing him of uncritically accepting medieval conceptions of gender.